njoanc/single-page-developer-portfolio/README.md

 ## Deployment

-`The project is automatically deployed to Netlify using GitHub Actions.
+`The project is automatically deployed to Netlify.
 Any changes pushed to the main branch will trigger the deployment process.`

 ## Contributing